KanikaIm-erb/Cybersecurity-Audit-Platform-for-SMEs/README.md

 Translates complex security data into **simple, human-readable insights**, including risk scores, business impact explanations, and guided next steps — making it accessible for founders, managers, and small IT teams.

 - ### Risk-Based Prioritisation
-Uses a structured risk scoring model (based on severity, exposure, and business criticality) to highlight what matters most — so SMEs don’t get overwhelmed by noise.
+Uses a structured risk scoring model (based on severity, exposure, and business criticality) to highlight what matters most — so SMEs don't get overwhelmed by noise.

 - ### Unified Security Visibility
-Consolidates outputs from multiple tools into a **single dashboard**, eliminating fragmentation and providing a holistic view of the organisation’s security posture.
+Consolidates outputs from multiple tools into a **single dashboard**, eliminating fragmentation and providing a holistic view of the organisation's security posture.

 - ### Compliance-First & Safe-by-Design
 Built with a **passive-first scanning approach**, ensuring safe deployment without disrupting production environments or violating regulatory constraints.